netgroup-polito/KubernetesOnDesktop/README.md

 5. a k8s `secret` containing the the SSH public key will be genereted.
 This secret will be mounted inside the remote `pod`;

-6. the deploy is applied to the cluster and the process will wait for the target application `pod` state changes to `RUNNING`.
+6. the deploy is applied to the cluster and the process will wait for the target application `pod` state to change in `RUNNING`.

 Of course every phase has its own controls to be sure that the following step executes only if all the previous succeeded.

 ### Deployment of the client-side
-Once the target application `pod`'s state it `RUNNING`, the deployment of the client-side will be done by executing the following steps:
+Once the target application `pod`'s state is `RUNNING`, the deployment of the client-side will be done by executing the following steps:

 1. Retrieving all the useful information like the IP to contact, the PORT opened for the services and the assigned `pod` name.
 This is not required if run mode is k8s `pod` because wont't be used the NodePort but the [DNS for service](https://kubernetes.io/docs/concepts/services-networking/dns-`pod`-service/);

 2. Depending on run mode:
-   * Native: will be loaded the PulseAudio module-native-protocol-tcp, opened the reverse-port-forwarding SSH tunnel (to forward the audio), launched the vncviewer (or Firefox if noVNC is used));
+   * Native: will be loaded the PulseAudio module-native-protocol-tcp, opened the reverse-port-forwarding SSH tunnel (to forward the audio), launched the vncviewer (or Firefox if noVNC is used);
    * Docker container: will be created and executed the container that follows the same workflow of native run mode inside;
    * k8s `pod`: will be modified a temp copy of the vncviewer.yaml file according to the parameter required to run vncviewer inside the `pod`, applied the vncviewer.yaml `job` to the cluster and waited for the vncviewer `job` to be completed.

 In every cases, the connection phase starts with a mandatory remote port forwarding for the audio and an optional local port forwarding for the encrypted VNC/noVNC connection, depending whether the encryption has been previously enable or not.

-Finally, once the client terminates, the script handles the final phase, where all the (local or remote) created resources will be deleted, the ssh connections are closed and the PulseAudio TCP server is shut down.
+Finally, once the client terminates, the script handles the final phase where all the (local or remote) created resources will be deleted, the ssh connections are closed and the PulseAudio TCP server is shut down.

 ### SSH keys and One time Token
 As previously anticipated, each run generates a new SSH key pair in the directory `/tmp/Cloudify/` where also the used deployment has been copied.
 These information are one-shot, meaning that the next run will generate new ones starting from scratch.